MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 }'
 ```

-`phoneNumber` must be international phone number including contry code.
+`phoneNumber` must be international phone number including country code.
 For example: `4512345678`

 ## App Payments Facade
 To ease the switch to a new platform we will supply a facade for the existing MobilePay App Payments API that will be available during and after the launch of the new platform.
 There is no need to reintegrate into the new solution now.
 Your existing App Payments integration will continue to work and while our primary goal is to provide an effortless transition, we want to inform you that some functionality will be changing or closed starting from the moment we transition to One Platform.
 To ensure a smooth experience, we recommend reviewing the upcoming changes outlined below and consider updating your integration accordingly.
 Please take a moment to familiarize yourself with the upcoming changes and how they may impact your integration.

 :::danger Important info
 To make the transition as smooth as possible, we will migrate all merchants and automatically switch you to the new facade once it is live.
-All you needd to do is ensure that that you have adjusted your integration to the changes mentioned below, and we will take care of everything else.
+All you need to do is ensure that you have adjusted your integration to the changes mentioned below, and we will take care of everything else.
 If you have any questions, feel free to reach out to us at developer@vippsmobilepay.com
 :::
 ### Changes to The Facade
 :::info Prepare for launch